VAT Profit Margin Scheme in The United Arab Emirates

 VAT Profit Margin Scheme

-The Profit Margin Scheme allows that, in certain cases, Registrant may calculate and charge VAT on the Profit Margin earned rather than the full value.
+The Profit Margin Scheme allows (VAT Profit Margin Scheme in The United Arab Emirates) that, in certain cases, Registrant may calculate and charge VAT on the Profit Margin earned rather than the full value.

 Yes, there is only one condition to charge VAT under this Scheme which is: